 Social worker support for families and carers

-Pilgrims Hospices social workers are part of its Multi-Professional Team and give practical and emotional support to patients, their families, carers and friends.
-The social workers are registered by the General Social Care Council.
+Pilgrims Hospices social workers are part of its multi-professional team and give practical and emotional support to patients, their families, carers and friends.
+The social workers are registered by the Health and Care Professionals Council.

 The following questions often worry hospice patients and families: